What Does Saying Stocks Are Cheap or Expensive Really Mean?

-As an investor in stocks, what do pundits mean when they say stocks are currently cheap or expensive?
-You might often hear this in connection with a story on whether now would be a good or bad time to buy or sell.
+As an investor in stocks, you want to make the best return on your investment (ROI) by buying or selling at the right time.
+You may hear financial media pundits say stocks or the shares of a company are currently cheap or expensive, but not really understand what they mean by those relative terms.
+You might often hear this type of termonology in connection with a story on whether now would be a good or bad time to buy or sell a specific holding.

 The Meaning of Expensive